aradi/fypp/docs/fypp.rst

           return ''
       else:
           return '(' + ','.join([':'] * rank) + ')'

-  def variants(name, prefixes=None, suffixes=None, separator=', '):
-      '''Returns all possible variants of a name.

-      Args:
-          name (str): Name to return the variants of. prefixes (list of str): Prefixes to use for building variants. suffixes (list of str): Suffixes to use for building variants. separator (str): Separator to use between variants.

-      Returns:
-          str: All combinations of the form <prefix><name><suffix> separated by the separator.
-      '''
-      if prefixes is None:
-          prefixes = ['']
-      if suffixes is None:
-          suffixes = ['']
-      variants = [prefix + name + suffix
-                  for prefix in prefixes for suffix in suffixes] return separator.join(variants)

 We then create a Fortran module (file ``errorcalc.fpp``) containing the interface ``maxRelError`` which maps to all the realizations with the different